Our Mission, Values & Vision

 In Franklin County alone, approximately 1,200 women are arrested each year for solicitation.
 Over 92% are identified as victims of human sex trafficking — first trafficked for sex at the average age of 13 through force, fraud or coercion.
 Women who have escaped this life of modern day slavery, continue to suffer the effects of extensive trauma, sexual abuse, drug and alcohol abuse, arrested development, homelessness and poverty.

-In August 2014, Freedom a la Cart partnered with the Community Shelter Board (CSB) and YMCA to manage the kitchen at the new Van Buren Community Center homeless shelter.
+In August 2014, Freedom a la Cart partnered with the Community Shelter Board (CSB) and YMCA of Central Ohio to manage the kitchen at the new Van Buren Community Center homeless shelter.
 This grant-funded contract has created consistent, entry-level employment and training opportunities for those entering the Freedom a la Cart workforce development program.
-Our staff prepares breakfast, lunch and dinner every day for the shelter’s 300-500 guests.
-In 2016, Freedom prepared over 278,000 meals.
+Every day, our staff prepares breakfast, lunch and dinner for the shelter’s 300-500 guests.
+In 2016, Freedom prepared over 278,000 meals for guests of the Van Buren shelter.

 Through our catering business and kitchen management service we are able to offer workforce development to job-ready participants.
-In 2016, Freedom provided supportive services to 116 survivors of human trafficking, with 48 participating in our workforce development program.
-Today, 25 survivors are paid employees in our job training program and receive one-on-one case management services.
+In 2016, Freedom provided supportive services to 116 survivors of human trafficking, with 48 participating in our job training program.
+Each trainee receives paid workforce development, life skills training and one-on-one case management services.

 Our Management Staff